-Local businesses need to be very careful about modifying their phone number, as Google and Bing pay very close attention to that data point.
+Local businesses need to be careful about modifying their phone number, as Google and Bing pay close attention to that data point.
 But if you’re a national company, your phone number is not something Google or Bing pay attention to.

 Call tracking with call recording is one of the best tools in any digital marketer’s arsenal, and it’s all but essential if your company receives more than a few dozen calls a month.
 All companies should consider setting up call tracking for at least a few months as a diagnostic, and larger companies should allocate funds to ongoing tracking.

 Call recordings should be reviewed from time to time by management, and staff should be made aware that they’re being held accountable.
 Good calls should be celebrated, and bad calls should be a teaching tool.

 Last but not least, while there are lots of great tools for call tracking, we’re big fans of CallRail because it’s affordable, the features are good, and implementation is easy.
 If you’ve never tested it before, there’s even a free trial you can use to see how it works.

 What are you waiting for?
 Give it a try!